 There are different types of stem cells, including pluripotent and multipotent stem cells.
 Pluripotent stem cells can develop into all cell types in the body, including bone, heart, muscle, nerve, and blood cells.
 During development, pluripotent stem cells are only present for a very short time before turning into more specialized cells called multipotent stem cells.
-Multipotent stem cells then turn into particular cells and tissues.
+Multipotent stem cells then turn into specialized cells and tissues.

 Two types of stem cell transfer are possible: allogeneic (allo means other) and autologous (auto means self).
 In allogeneic stem cell therapy, stem cells are collected from a donor and injected into the person receiving therapy.
 In autologous stem cell therapy, stem cells are collected from the person receiving treatment.

-Stem cell therapy is not currently FDA-approved as a treatment option for RA.
-However, mesenchymal stem cells (MSCs) are now being studied in people with RA.
+Stem cell therapy is not currently FDA approved as a treatment option for RA.
+However, as published in the journal Cells, MSCs are now being studied in people with RA.

 MSCs have immunomodulatory properties, meaning they can change immune function.
 By turning down or suppressing the immune system, MSCs may decrease inflammation within affected joints.
-MSCs dampen down the immune response by reducing the numbers or activity of immune cells and the specialized inflammatory chemicals they produce.
+MSCs dampen the immune response by reducing the numbers or activity of immune cells and the specialized inflammatory chemicals they produce.

 Two initial clinical studies tested the safety and potential of umbilical cord blood-derived MSCs in people with RA.
 Researchers found no negative side effects, and participants treated with MSCs showed lower levels of inflammatory cytokines.
 One study found a significant decrease in RA disease severity and pain intensity in individuals treated with MSCs, indicating a higher quality of life.